keysight-kcos/spirit-box/README.md

 + Message - details critical information about spirit-box such as when spirit-box starts and its dependancies are up
 + SystemD unit state change - describes state and substate changes in a systemd unit.
 Substate data is contained in the object.
 + Script event - describes script executions.
 The object contains data from every run of the script, if the script was rerun due to failure.
 It contains data such as the script's command path, arguments, priority group, timeouts, and success status.

+Log files are stored in the `logs` directory of the spirit-box directory (`/etc/spirit-box/` by default).

 ## Terminal User Interface